AI Metaball Lava Lamp - Hypnotic Blob Fusion Watch colorful blobs float and merge like a real lava

 }

-Ensures the offscreen buffer uses consistent pixel density matching the main canvas
+Makes sure this offscreen buffer also uses a 1:1 pixel density, matching the main canvas's setting.

 initMetaballs()